Horton Plaza Park

-Horton Plaza Park is an outdoor venue located in the heart of downtown San Diego, which had its grand opening on May 4, 2016.
-Located on the corner of 4th Avenue and Broadway, the plaza preserves the history and integrity of the original Horton Plaza, while adding key features to enhance the area.
-In addition to restoring the Broadway Fountain, the park includes an amphitheater for live music acts, retail Pavilions and a new, interactive fountain.
+Horton Plaza Park is an outdoor plaza in downtown San Diego, California.
+It includes an amphitheater, retail stores, and a fountain.
+It is located on the corner of 4th Avenue and Broadway.

+The city-owned plaza opened in 1910.
+It was designed by landscape architect Walker Macy and built by Civic San Diego.
 The plaza was designated a historical landmark by the City of San Diego on March 19, 1971.

-The city-owned park was designed by landscape architect Walker Macy and built by Civic San Diego.

 Geography

 The plaza is bordered to the north by Broadway Ave and the U.S. Grant Hotel, former site of the Horton House Hotel.
 Flanking the east and west are 4th and 3rd Avenues, respectively.
-Immediately to the south is the Westfield Horton Plaza shopping mall.
+Immediately to the south is the site of the former Horton Plaza shopping mall.

 History

 1890 – 1960

-The area of the park was sold to the city of San Diego in 1895 by its namesake, Alonzo Horton.
+The area of the park was sold to the City of San Diego in 1895 by its namesake, Alonzo Horton.
 Originally, the plaza was intended for use by his guests staying at the Horton House Hotel.
 In 1909, the plaza was chosen as the site of a "weather kiosk" provided by the U.S. Weather Bureau.
 Park commissioners laid out the plaza in harmony with the lines of the kiosk, according to one source, reserving the center for a fountain.
 Louis J. Wilde, banker and part-owner of the U. S. Grant Hotel, donated funds to help build a fountain located in the center of the Park.
 Irving J. Gill designed the Broadway Fountain, which was completed in 1910.

+In 1923, a commemorative highway milestone honoring Confederate general Robert E. Lee was erected with "much fanfare" and the support of many civic leaders following the completion of the transcontinental Lee Highway.
+The parks commission originally opposed the milestone but were overruled by Mayor John L. Bacon.
+President Calvin Coolidge was reported to have pushed a button in his Oval Office all the way in Washington, D.C. that rang a gong in Horton Plaza.
+"Colonel" Ed Fletcher presided over the ceremonies.

 In 1926, a plaque commemorating the western terminus of the Jefferson Davis Highway was installed in Horton Plaza.
+Local attorney W. Jefferson, a distant relative, underwrote the granite block holding the plaque.
 It has since been moved to the western sidewalk of the plaza following the 2016 renovation.
-Following the Charlottesville terror attack in Virginia, the San Diego City Council removed the plaque on August 16, 2017.
+A Union veterans group opposed the tribute to the president of the Confederate States of America and it was removed later that year, but it was put back in 1985 as part of the rehabilitation of the park coinciding with the building of Horton Plaza Mall.

 1960 – 1970s

-Throughout the years, the Horton Plaza Park was the backdrop for many notable events.
+Throughout the years, Horton Plaza Park was the backdrop for many notable events.
 On November 2, 1960, then-Senator John F. Kennedy spoke at Horton Plaza to make a last-minute appeal for votes just six days before the 1960 Presidential Election.
 On March 19, 1971, the City of San Diego designated the plaza as a historical landmark.